andrewrbrady/zombietron/README.md

 ## Thanks

-Obviously [Adam Plouff](https://github.com/adamplouff), for releasing this to the public, and everyone else in the After Effects development community.
+Obviously [Adam Plouff](https://github.com/adamplouff), for releasing Skeotron to the public, and everyone else in the After Effects development community.

 ## License